weecology/forecasting-course/content/lessons/R-complex-time-series-models-1/r_tutorial.md

 * One way to fit them is using Bayesian methods
 * These methods iteratively search parameter space for the best parameter values
 * Using something called Markov Chain Monte Carlo (MCMC)
-* _Draw 2D parameter search on board_
+* _Draw 2D parameter space owith $\beta_1$ and $\beta_2$ on axes_
+* MCMC starts with some initial point
+* _Draw a point_
+* And the searches through the parameter space
+* _Draw iterative steps with connected lines_
+* Using an algorithm that eventually leads to points being sampled around the best fitting values
+* _Draw converged sampling with connected lines_
 * The `"Iteration"` lines are telling us that the model is working it's way through this process
 * The `"Warmup"` lines are iterations that are used to get in the right parameter space but then thrown away
 * The `"Sampling"` lines are iterations that serve as samples for each of the parameters we are fitting
 * Having multiple samples gives us the uncertainty in the parameters by looking at how variable those values are
-* The different `"chains"` are because we typically go through this process multiple times to check than we are converging to the right values
+* The different `"chains"` are because we typically go through this process multiple times with different starting points to check than we are converging to the right values
 * We can look at the result of this fitting process using `mcmc_plot`

 ```r
 mcmc_plot(baseline_model, type = "trace", variable = c("mintemp", "ar1[1]", "sigma[1]"))
 ```

-* The red lines at the bottom are providing the same information as the warnings when we fit the model
-* Something isn't quite right
+* The red lines at the bottom something isn't quite right
 * The model isn't converged yet
 * We could try running it longer
 * But part of what's going on here is that we're using a poorly specified model given the data because we've assumed Gaussian errors